NicholasGraf/full-stack/Readme.md

     docker compose down --rmi all --volumes
 ```

-App will load at: http://localhost/
+App will load at: http://localhost:8000

+API will load at: http://localhost:8001

 ## pgAdmin

-pgAdmin panel is included at http://localhost:8001/
+pgAdmin panel is included at http://localhost:8002

+Username: test@test.com

+Password: password

 To register the database:

+1. Click on the "Servers" object in the Object Explorer on the left
-1. Selecting from the top menu: Object > Register > Server
+2. Select from the top menu: Object > Register > Server
-2. Enter the database name under the General tab: full-stack
+3. Enter the database name under the General tab: full-stack
-3. Select the Connection tab
+4. Select the Connection tab
-4. Enter the Host name/address: db
+5. Enter the Host name/address: db
-5. Enter the username: postgres
+6. Enter the username: postgres
-6. Enter the password: password
+7. Enter the password: password
-7. Click Save
+8. Click Save